Skip to main content

 Verify the installation

-Run the following command to confirm the agent is running:
+Run the following command to confirm the agent binary is installed and check its version:

 launchctl list | grep harness.aidlc

-If the agent is running, you see a line with com.harness.aidlc-agent and a process ID.
+A line with com.harness.aidlc-agent and a process ID confirms the daemon is active.
 A 0 exit status in the second column indicates the agent started successfully.

 To view recent telemetry activity, check the audit log: